alexandre-roux/nearby-amenities/README.md

-# Nearby Amenities Map (React + Leaflet)
+# Nearby Amenities Map

+I couldn't find a basic straight to the point app to show me where is the next toilet or the next fountain, so I decided to build my own using OpensStreetMap and the Overpass API.
-Find nearby public toilets, drinking water, and glass recycling points on an interactive map.
-The app centers on your location (with permission) and queries OpenStreetMap data via the Overpass API, displaying emoji-styled markers for a quick visual scan.
+The app centers on your location (with permission) and queries the Overpass API, displaying emoji-styled markers for a quick visual scan.

 - Toilets: 🚻
 - Drinking water: 🚰
 - Glass recycling: ♻️

-Current local date/time: 2025-10-07 14:08

 ## Quick start